Bhutanese refugees scam: Post-resettlement context

 By the end of the group resettlement program, the refugee camps were consolidated, and the remaining population significantly reduced.
 As of November 2020, UNHCR reported around 6,300 Bhutanese refugees remained in Nepal, with the focus shifting towards local integration and self-reliance rather than further large-scale resettlement.
-It was in this context—where genuine large-scale resettlement opportunities had ceased—that the scam emerged, fraudulently promising this outcome to Nepali citizens.
+It was in this context, where genuine large-scale resettlement opportunities had ceased, that the scam emerged, fraudulently promising this outcome to Nepali citizens.

 The scam unveiled

-The Bhutanese refugees scam came to light when the Kantipur Express, a Nepal based paper, wrote about more than 160 victims who were cheated of a substantial amount of money while promising to furnish them with fraudulent credentials identifying them as refugees from Bhutan.
+This fraud came to the limelight when more than 160 victims, frustrated by their long wait, and loss of hard-earned money, registered a complaint at the Commission for the Investigation of Abuse of Authority (CIAA).
 These victims, who were Nepali citizens, paid sums ranging from Rs 1 million to Rs 5 million, based on promises from fraudulent credential-wielding individuals identifying them as Bhutanese refugees eligible for resettlement, especially to the United States.
+Strangely, they had no idea of the manipulation done by the scammers to project them as Bhutanese asylum seekers.
 According to information uncovered during investigations by law enforcement organizations, Pandey got millions of rupees in bribes for his involvement in the crime.
 An important milestone in the continuing probe is Pandey's arrest.

 Implications and fallout

 The widespread corruption in Nepal's political and administrative structures has come to light as a result of the scam involving Bhutanese refugees.
 Experts have emphasized the presence of a link between intermediaries, bureaucrats, and politicians that feeds the country's systemic corruption.
 Nationwide outrage followed the revelation that prominent political party officials had promised Nepali individuals false identities as Bhutanese refugees in exchange for millions of dollars.
 The scope of the swindle was revealed by a report written by the task group under Panthi's direction.
-The UNHCR (United Nations High Commissioner for Refugees) had officially recognized 429 people as Bhutanese refugees, according to the report.
+The UNHCR (United Nations High Commissioner for Refugees) has officially recognized 429 people as Bhutanese refugees, according to the report.